Python objects

 Class

-A class is the type of the object (e.g., a float, or a str).
+A class is the type of the object (e.g., a float, or a string).
 Each object contains a pointer to its class, as we will see below.
-We can know an object’s class using the type
+We can retrieve an object’s class using the type function:

 type(1)